-MSVA currently administers the only five state-owned, skilled VA nursing facilities (Collins, Jackson, Kosciusko, Oxford, and Tradition Veterans' Homes) Tradition was completed in April 2025.
-Each home has a maximum census population of 150 residents, excluding the new facility at Tradition, which has the capacity for 100.
-The state is authorized 600 bed spaces by the state Department of Health and federal VA.
-As we proceed with updating current facilities and converting double occupancy rooms to single occupancy rooms, the authorization of 600 will remain in effect.
+MSVA currently administers the only four state-owned, skilled-nursing facilities (Collins, Jackson, Kosciusko and Oxford Veterans' Homes), with a new 100 bed facility being constructed at Tradition.
+Completion of Tradition is scheduled for September 2023.
+Each home has a maximum census population of 150 residents, excluding the new facility at Tradition.
+The state is temporarily authorized 700 bed spaces by the federal VA to support the new construction.
+The permanent authorized number is 600 bed spaces.
+As we proceed with updating current facilities and converting double occupancy rooms to single occupancy rooms, the temporary authorization of 700 will reduce back to 600.
 The Veterans' Homes comprise the largest percentage of MSVA employees.

-These numbers increased when we opened the Tradition home in April 2025.
-We are currently hiring staff to support Tradition.
+These numbers will increase when we open the Tradition home in September 2023.